Fomentek® bags are used in a variety of spa services including:

 - Increases the blood flow to promote healing

-Heat delivers nurturing comfort to the client while encouraging a far deeper state of relaxation than massage alone.
+- Delivers nurturing comfort to the client while encouraging a far deeper state of relaxation than massage alone

-Heat penetrates deeply into the muscle tissue and activates nature’s pain relieving process.
+- Allows deep heat penetration into the muscle tissue and activates nature’s pain-relieving process

-Fomentek bags are not harmed or weakened by any oil, linament or ointment.
-This engineered polymer stands up to all solvents, acids or chemicals in any concentration.
+Fomentek bags are not harmed or weakened by any oils, lotions, linaments, or ointments.
+This engineered polymer stands up to all solvents, acids, and chemicals in any concentration.